-- the reporting required by UFD-P15 and UFD-M58 recommends that a review is needed; - 2. household and population growth varies by more than 10% over 5 consecutive years from the household and population predictions in the Future Proof Growth Strategy; - 3. the Future Proof partners agree that insufficient land exists within the Urban Limits shown in Map 43 to cater for the growth anticipated within 10 years of the analysis; or - 4. the Future Proof partners agree that exceptional circumstances have arisen such that a review is necessary to achieve UFD O1 in the Future Proof area.
+- 3. the Future Proof partners agree that insufficient land exists within the Urban and Village Enablement Areas shown in Map 43 to cater for sufficient development capacity in the short, medium or long term; - 4. the Future Proof partners agree that exceptional circumstances have arisen such that a review is necessary to achieve UFD-O1 in the Future Proof area; or - 5. there is new or amended national direction from Government.